aatxe/dnd/README.md

 * Battle maps!

 Here are some specific tasks to do:
-* Refactor functionality into structs sharing a trait, rewrite process_world accordingly.
-* Implement a useful help system following previous refactor.
+* Implement a useful help system.